 Students who successfully complete a Pathways to Birmingham programme and apply to Birmingham will receive special consideration from admissions tutors.
 If their application is successful, they will receive two offers from the University: the standard offer and an alternative offer.
 The alternative offer is at least two grades below the standard offer, as advertised in the prospectus.
-Students may also be eligible to receive the Pathways to Birmingham Scholarship and Bursary.
+Students may also be eligible to receive Pathways to Birmingham financial support.

 For a comprehensive list of all the awards on offer at the University please consult the undergraduate or postgraduate funding databases.